kerim/keywords/_posts/2016-07-12-shanghai-maglev.md

 Once in Terminal 1, the escalator to the check-in counters is straight ahead and to the left.
 ![](http://keywords.oxus.net/media/2016-07-12/shanghaimaglev10.jpg)

+Getting from Terminal 2 to Terminal 1 takes about 15 min.

 Good luck!
 If anything is different from what is reported here, please leave a comment...